tanmaychimankar0004/final-year-mmwave-antenna/README.md

 ## 🙌 Acknowledgements

-We would like to thank our guide and faculty members for their constant support and guidance throughout the project.
+I would like to thank our guide (Prof. Anupama Chaursia) and faculty members for their constant support and guidance throughout the project.

 ## 📄 License